 I am also the artist for all the artwork you see on the site.

-I am the president & founder of Zerflin, which he created in 2000.
+I am the president & founder of Zerflin, which I created in 2000.
 Though it is among many talents, vector illustrations would be considered my forté and my favourite choice of artistic expressions.